 Note The Start Time and End Time you specify affects the granularity of the data display.
 Smaller sampling intervals result in finer granularity of data displayed.
 For example, the average values shown will be different when you select a sampling interval of 5 and 15 minutes.

 - (Optional) Click Set Alarm Rule and you will be directed to the CloudMonitor console.
-Then you can specify the CPU utilization and network traffic alarm rules.
-For more information about the metrics, see Overview of alarm services.
+Here, you can specify the CPU utilization and network traffic alarm rules.
+For more information about the metrics, see overview of alarm services.

 - (Optional) Click More Metrics and you can view more monitoring data in the CloudMonitor console.
-It takes a few minutes for the monitoring data to update.
+Updates to the monitoring data may take a few minutes to display.